 Fast forward 7 years, Constance's dab hand at flower arranging was discovered by a friend whose connections led her to create a unique flower arrangement in the window of a Bond Street perfumery called "Atkinsons".
-Forced to improvise as it wasnt a great time of year fir flowers, she used a huge array of flowers and foliage that she foraged from gardens around her, including wild clematis and blackberry.
+Forced to improvise, as it was in the middle of winter, and not great time of year for flowers, she used a huge array of flowers and foliage that she foraged from gardens around her, including wild clematis and blackberry.
 The display became so famous that people literally lined up for miles to see it through the window, and police were required to control the crowds!
 Spry became quite a sensation.

 Pink Shell with Tulips, Constance Spry in Flower Decoration, 1934